Koh-i-noor Polycolor Colored Pencils

 Usability and Durability – 2.5/5

-Strokes are smooth and easy, although I wouldn’t go so far as to call it buttery.
+Strokes are smooth and easy with Koh-i-noor Polycolor Colored Pencils, although we wouldn’t go so far as to call it buttery.
 Being a relatively hard, oil-based lead it is somewhat easy to get a nice, sharp point which helps in doing highly detailed areas.
 Unfortunately, these pencils are quite fragile and breaking the tips during use is rather common, especially if you aren’t careful with how hard you are pushing down.
 The results can almost feel chalk-like.
 In addition, simply dropping these or being too forceful with them when inserting back in the container can result in breakage, so extra caution should be taken to help preserve the life of the pencil.

 Packaging and presentation – 3.5/5

-These sets primarily come in a tin container, although I have seen them come in a cardboard and even wood box as well.
+These sets primarily come in a tin container, although we have seen them come in a cardboard and even wood box as well.
 The tin or wood box is definitely preferred to help protect these due to how fragile they are.
 The pencils themselves are pleasant looking with color-coordinated exteriors, gold lettering, and a nice gold accent at the base.
 For the price, they definitely fit the part nicely.
+We also like the large font that makes it easy to identify the brand, pencil type, and color.

 Cost – 3/5